 - The document, or an outline/summary of the document, will be published on the Academy website, in Audiology Today, and in the Journal of the American Academy of Audiology.

 All Academy CPG will be reviewed by the GSD Committee every five (5) years after implementation (if the timeline for review is not specifically defined by the task force).
 At that time, a decision will be made to maintain the guideline as is or to make content and/or editorial changes to the entire guideline, or specific areas within the guideline based on current practice standards.
 After the initial review, the GSD Committee will make a determination for a future review timeline (e.g., annually, every two years, or every three years) not to exceed five years for periodic review.

 Appendix A: Suggested Format for Clinical Practice Guideline Documents

 - Full title for condition, procedure, or treatment intervention

-- Full names of authors (members of the task force)
+- Full names of authors (members of the panel, including credentials)

 - Date of completion (release date)

 - Purpose/focus of the guideline—the condition, disease, treatment, procedure, technology, etc., addressed in the guideline